wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    not prove the non-existence of the domain name and the aggressive negative caching is not possible for the domain name.

-Fujiwara, et al.        Expires December 17, 2016               [Page 5]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

    A full-service resolver implementation MAY support aggressive use of NSEC3.
 It SHOULD provide a configuration knob to disable aggressive use of NSEC3 in this case.

 4.4.
 Wildcard

-   The last paragraph of RFC 4035 Section 4.5 talks about aggressive use of a cached deduced wildcard (as well as aggressive use of NSEC) but rather recommends not to rely on it.
+   The last paragraph of RFC 4035 Section 4.5 discusses aggressive use of a cached deduced wildcard (as well as aggressive use of NSEC) and recommends that it is not relied upon.

    Just like the case for the aggressive use of NSEC discussed in this draft, we could revisit this recommendation.
 As long as the full-